Litter boxes in schools hoax: Canada

-Unsubstantiated rumors surfaced in Prince Edward Island in October 2021, possibly as a joke.
-After the rumors spread widely in schools and on social media, the Public Schools Branch denied claims of litter boxes, with the director of the school district saying "It seemed to me like it was a backlash against some of the progressive things that our schools are doing, and we would have many that would say this is rooted in hate".
+Unsubstantiated rumors surfaced in Prince Edward Island in October 2021.
+After the rumors spread widely in schools and on social media, the Public Schools Branch denied claims of litter boxes, with district director Norbert Carpenter saying "It seemed to me like it was a backlash against some of the progressive things that our schools are doing, and we would have many that would say this is rooted in hate".

 As the hoax spread widely in the United States and garnered media attention, online rumors spread to several other Canadian provinces and schools.
 In September 2022, Durham District School Board in Ontario denied rumors and said they "may be rooted in transphobia and homophobia with the intent to diminish and trivialize gender identity, gender expression and sexual orientation and cause harm to students and staff who identify as 2SLGBTQI".
 In October 2022, in response to a letter that was sent to local media, administrators for the Renfrew County District School Board or Renfrew County Catholic District School Board in Ontario issued statements that their schools "do not have, and have never had, litter boxes in any of our elementary or secondary sites".
 A school official said there was a request for cat litter in one school, but it was denied by the school board and that they did not recognize animal identities.
 The same month, the education director of the Lambton-Kent District School Board dispelled litter box rumors.

 By November 2022, school officials for several other Canadian provinces released statements refuting rumors that litter boxes were being provided in schools.